jomiq/STM32F7xx-template/HACKING.md

 # Hacking

-This template was created on Arch linux.
+This template was derived from the ChibiOS/RT demo project for **ARM-Cortex-M7 NUCLEO STM32F746** to facilitate development on Arch linux.
 As a minimum an ARM compiler is needed.
 Suggest `arm-none-eabi-gcc` and `arm-none-eabi-newlib`.

+Base project can be found at `ChibiOS/demos/STM32/RT-STM32F746ZG-NUCLEO144`

 For reference:
 ```